bihealth/Radvanced/Homeworks/homework_03.md

     <img src="https://render.githubusercontent.com/render/math?math=\sqrt{\frac{\sum_{i=1}^n(x_i-\overline{x})^2}{n - 1}}">

     in R: `sqrt(sum((x - mean(x))^2)/(length(x)-1))` when calculating the
     *estimator* of standard deviation based on a sample.

+    There is a function in R called `sd`.
+Which of the two variants above does it calculate?
+Can you *easily* calculate the other variant from `sd`?

-Using a simulation approach, show that indeed the latter is more suitable and that as `length(x)` grows, the two values become closer.
+ 2. Using a simulation
+    approach, show that indeed the latter is more suitable and that as `length(x)` grows, the two values become closer.
 Here is one possible algorithm:

-     1. For a given N, sample the normal distribution a hundred times (with known SD as a parameter; use the `rnorm` function), each time drawing N numbers.
+     1. For a given N, sample the normal distribution a thousand times (with known SD as a parameter; use the `rnorm` function), each time drawing N numbers.

-     2. Calculate the SD with both methods for each of the hundred samples and calculate the average for both estimators.
+     2. Calculate the SD with both methods for each of the thousand samples and calculate the average for both estimators.

      2. Plot the averages of both estimators against N. Draw a horizontal